Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/04-CustomViews/README.md

 ## xib files

-xib files are a great way to create custom views with all some benefits from the storyboard.
+xib files are a great way to create custom views with some benefits from the storyboard.

 We can design in the Interface Builder and then use the view in a storyboard or programmatically.